mstocco/mariostoc.co/content/traininglog/20220206-ironman2022-29weeksout.md

 Pm: Run w/ buddies.
 About 9k-11k.
 Easy to start....a bit of a pickup to finish over the last few K's.
 100% ok if the run is entirely easy.

 ### NOTES
-Total Time: **0 Minutes**
+Total Time: **90 Minutes** &nbsp; Run: **12.1 km**

 Oddly, my right ankle was **not sore** this morning; no explaination.
-My head was, at least until I got some breakfast and my left lumbar was a bit tight.
+My head was though, at least until I got some breakfast and my left lumbar was a bit tight.

+It was just Vincent and me for this Tuesday Afterwork Run.
+By the numbers, this was a good run for where I am at.
+Pace, cadence, GCT, HR all in the ranges I'd hope they'd be.
+By feel, this was a great run; I had a running partner that kept me honest through the entire hour plus.

+I spun on the rollers afterwards and didn't have the same wobbles as last time.
+I do feel fatigue in my calves; bliss.

 <!---->
 ## WEDNESDAY FEB 9